 The project helps restore the area’s native bottomland hardwood forests and wetland habitat.
 The Tensas National Wildlife Refuge is home to an estimated 400 species of mammals, birds, reptiles, amphibians and fish.
 Among these species are the Florida Panther and Louisiana Black Bear.

 “Carbonfund.org’s first-ever CCB Gold and VCS dual validation project is a major milestone for the carbon offset industry, making Tensas among the highest quality, scientifically validated carbon reduction projects in the world,” said Carbonfund.org President Eric Carlson.
-“Deforestation is responsible for about 25% of global warming, meaning reforestation and forest preservation are critical solutions to solving global warming.
+“Deforestation is responsible for about 25% of climate change, meaning reforestation and forest preservation are critical solutions to solving climate change.
 By providing the highest quality offsets through projects such as Tensas, Carbonfund.org is enabling individuals, businesses and organizations to take responsibility for their carbon footprint, and reduce and offset their climate impact.”

 The Rainforest Alliance, an international nonprofit conservation organization with a climate initiative to validate and verify carbon offset projects, provided third-party validation that the project meets the two standards.

 “Independent external validation provides the market with assurances that this project meets high-quality environmental and social standards,” said Jeff Hayward, Climate Initiative Manager for the Rainforest Alliance.
 “Buyers looking for reliable carbon offset programs should make sure their programs have been validated by a third-party.”

 VCS validation ensures that the project is designed to deliver real, additional, measurable and permanent carbon offsets.
 Because the land in the Tensas Project has been deforested and fragmented for over 50 years prior to the project, it is considered an afforestation-type project.